Cookies help us deliver our services.

 Formerly KN8MHB, K8MHB, K7LKO, W1CDS, KZ5KO (Panama Canal Zone), HI8XAG (Dominican Republic), DA1CF (West Germany), HB0/DA1CF (Lichtenstein), DA2NN (Germany), and guest operator at HZ1AB (Saudi Arabia).

-First licensed in 1958 as KN8MHB at the age of 13 in Moundsville, WV, I upgraded to Technician then General in 1959.
-When incentive licensing hit, I upgraded to Extra class to keep my CW privileges.
-I got my current call N8NN in 1977.
+First licensed as a Novice in 1958 at the age of 13 in Moundsville, WV, I upgraded to Technician then General in 1959.
+When ARRL's ill conceived incentive licensing program hit, I upgraded to Extra class to keep my CW privileges.
+I got my current call N8NN in 1978 when the FCC opened up the N calls.
+My interest in radio at an early age led to my BSEE and MSEE degrees, followed by an MBA, and a PhD in electrical engineering.

-I retired from the U.S. Army after 30 years of active duty.
-I flew AH-1G Cobra helicopter gunships in Vietnam for a year, served a year in Saudi Arabia and seven years in Germany.
+I retired from the U.S. Army as a Colonel after 30 years of active duty.
+I flew AH-1G Cobra helicopter gunships in Vietnam for a year, life member Vietnam Helicopter Pilots Association; and I flew UH-1D and OH-58 helicopters in Germany.
+I served a year in Saudi Arabia and seven years in Germany, including three years in the American Embassy in Bonn, Germany.
 I worked with computer software and systems development in the Army.
+I served on the faculty of the Air Force Institute of Technology, the Defense Systems Management College, and the University of Dayton.
 I am now a full-time ham.

 Ragchewing on CW, chasing DX, QRP, and antique boatanchor radios are my major interests.
-I like to hang around 7030 kHz where the Chicken Fat Operators (CFO) used to be -- I miss that old gang.
-CFO #400.
-My boatanchor collecton includes EF Johnson, WRL, Knight, Eico, Hammarlund, Hallicrafters, Heathkit, and SBE.
+I like to hang around 7030 kHz where the Chicken Fat Operators (CFO) used to be -- I miss that old gang, CFO #400.
+My boatanchor collection includes Collins, EF Johnson, WRL/Globe, Knight, Eico, Hammarlund, Hallicrafters, Heathkit, Drake, and SBE.
 Most of the boatanchors are awaiting repair.

 73, Bert N8NN